dpkcontact/dpkcontact/README.md

-👋🏼 Hi, I’m Durga Prasad — a Data Architect with 20+ years of experience building enterprise-scale data solutions across cloud platforms like AWS and Azure.
-My current focus includes Databricks, Power BI along with solution design and technical leadership in data architecture.
+# 👋🏼 Hi, I’m Durga Prasad

+I'm a seasoned **Data Architect** with over 20 years of experience in designing and implementing enterprise-scale data solutions across cloud platforms like **AWS** and **Azure**.
+My current focus areas include **Databricks**, **Power BI**, and **semantic modeling**, where I specialize in solution design and technical leadership in data architecture.

-Beyond Data & Report design, I specialize in **technology and business content creation**, including user guides, solution documentation, and branding-focused deliverables.
-I combine my technical expertise with strong design sensibilities — crafting engaging documents using tools like **Adobe InDesign, Canva, and other design platforms** to communicate complex ideas clearly and effectively.
+Beyond data engineering, I have a passion for **technical content creation**.
+I craft comprehensive user guides, solution documentation, and branding materials that bridge the gap between complex technical concepts and user-friendly communication.
+Utilizing tools like **Adobe InDesign**, **Canva**, and other design platforms, I ensure that documentation is both informative and visually engaging.

-My work sits at the intersection of data, design, and human experience — ensuring solutions are not only robust, but also understandable, impactful, and user-centered.
+My work lies at the intersection of data, design, and human experience, aiming to deliver solutions that are robust, understandable, impactful, and user-centered.

-Beyond IT, I’m a lifelong student of Psychology, Vedic Astrology, Ayurveda, and Indian Philosophy — weaving together ancient wisdom and modern data science to understand patterns in both people and systems.
+Outside the realm of IT, I'm a lifelong student of **Psychology**, **Vedic Astrology**, **Ayurveda**, and **Indian Philosophy**.
+I strive to integrate ancient wisdom with modern data science to uncover patterns in both systems and human behavior.

-Also an Artist with skills in Painting, Scultpture and Photography with heavy interest in UI/UX.

-🛠️ Tools I Use: PySpark · SQL · DAX · M Code · Databricks · Microsoft Fabric · Git · Figma · Canva
-🧠 Interests: Cognitive Science · Human-AI Interaction · Karma Theory · Integrative Healing
+🎨 In my artistic pursuits, I engage in **painting** and **sculpture**, exploring creativity beyond the digital space.

+---

+## 🛠️ Tools & Technologies

+- **Cloud Platforms**: AWS, Azure
+- **Data Engineering**: Databricks, PySpark, SQL
+- **Business Intelligence**: Power BI, DAX, M Code
+- **Design Tools**: Adobe InDesign, Canva
+- **Others**: Git, Jupyter, VS Code

+---

-📚 Currently:
+## 📚 Currently Exploring

-- Completing my Master’s in Psychology
+- Advancing my studies in **Psychology**
-- Designing an integrative framework for holistic guidance using data, behavior, and ancient systems
+- Developing integrative frameworks that combine data science with traditional knowledge systems
-- Exploring ways to mentor the next generation using multi-domain thinking
+- Mentoring and guiding the next generation through multi-disciplinary approaches

-- Data Architect | Power BI & Databricks Specialist
-- 20+ Years in Data, Analytics, and Cloud Platforms
-- 🚀 Passionate about building scalable analytics solutions

-## 🛠️ Skills
-- Power BI | DAX | Data Modeling
-- Databricks | PySpark | Delta Lake
-- Data Governance | ETL | SQL

-Project details ... soon here....
+---

+Feel free to connect or reach out for collaborations that blend technology, design, and holistic understanding.